devopsdays/devopsdays-web/content/blog/2017-seattle.md

 +++

 [DevOpsDays Seattle 2017](https://devopsdays.org/events/2017-seattle) was held at McCaw Hall on April 26th and 27th.

-Around 400 participants saw internationally known speakers as well as local practitioners talking about their challenges and successes.
-We'll post videos of the talks as soon as some post-production is complete.
+Around 400 participants saw a mix of internationally known and local speaker talking about their challenges and successes.

 After the end of the event, we sent around a survey.
-Here are the results so far...
+The feedback has been overwhelmingly positive.
+You can see the full results [here](https://www.surveymonkey.com/results/SM-SCTVN9PB/).

+Some things that went very well:

+* The speakers all did a great job.
+You can watch a recording of each session by clicking on the title on our [program page](/events/2017-seattle/program/).

 **How likely are you to recommend that we repeat this event next year?**